pragmaticbot/Web-Developer-Bootcamp/README.md

   * **JS Basic Solutions**
     * [Color Changer](http://codepen.io/pragmaticbot/full/rjxVaM/)
     * [JS Score Tracker](http://codepen.io/pragmaticbot/full/GropaW/)``Updated``
-* **Day 6**
+* **Day 6 & 7**
   * Currently have colds so I take day off from coding and rest whole day.
 Hopefully be back day 7 :) Have read few articles about node api's and watched videos about event handlers and callbacks.
+  * The next day I was busy taking the practical javascript course to relearn the basics just to solidify my knowledge about arrays, objects and also functions.
+Tomorrow everything will be back normal schedule to continue with this course.